Patient Resources

 plannedparenthood.org

 Planned Parenthood is a trusted health care provider, an informed educator, a passionate advocate, and a global partner helping similar organizations around the world.
-Planned Parenthood delivers vital reproductive health care, sex education, and information to millions of people worldwide.
+Planned Parenthood delivers reproductive health care and information to millions of people worldwide.

 Support Organizations